 and welcome at michael-herbst.com.

-Currently I am a postdoctoral fellow at the MATHERIALS team of the CERMICS laboratory, ENPC, and Inria Paris.
+I am a postdoctoral fellow at the research lab for Applied and Computational Mathematics (ACoM) at RWTH Aachen University, Germany.
 I work on the density-functional toolkit (DFTK), a Julia code for density-functional theory, and on ADC connect (adcc), a framework for ADC-based computational spectroscopy.

 - Blog: Updates about my research activities